aaron-grau/curic/react/projects/widgets/README.md

 `ReactDOM.render()` with a `Widgets` component and a `root` DOM element as the hook.

-Lastly, we won't be using `jQuery` for this project.
+Note: we won't be using `jQuery` for this project.
 If you're not sure how to do something without it, use Google as a resource and ask a TA if needed.